-The Russian invasion of Ukraine.
 It's March 2022 and Russian tanks are roaring across the vast, snow-dusted fields of southern Ukraine.
-Their destination, Voznesensk, a town with a small bridge that could change the course of the war.
-The heavily-armed Russians are expecting an easy fight─or no fight at all.
+Their destination, Voznesensk, home of the small Dead Water Bridge that could change the course of the war.
+The heavily-armed Russians are expecting an easy fight—or no fight at all.
 After all, Voznesensk is a quiet farming town, full of pensioners.
 But the locals have other ideas.
 Ukrainian troops, supported by an eclectic army of local volunteers, deliver a crushing blow to Russian plans.

 Inside find: